jvt013/TipCalculator/README.md

 The following **additional** features are implemented:

+- [Welcome screen]

-- [Add a background color settings; a split bill feature] List anything else that you can get done to improve the app functionality!
+List anything else that you can get done to improve the app functionality!
+-[Add a background color settings; a split bill feature]

 ## Video Walkthrough